Kelp Photos

 stalked kelp Ecklonia radiata

 f022812: In sheltered waters, the kelp plants are allowed to grow excessively tall, with massive crowns.
 Here the old kelp is falling over, opening the forest canopy for young plants to take over.
+A John Dory in the centre.

-bite marks of butterfish Odax pullus
+f035711: bite hole of the butterfish Odax pullus

 dying kelp forest